Students visit Guide Dog Centre

 “This is the first time our organisation has been involved in this program, and we had a great time talking to the students about the different careers they could have at Guide Dogs NSW/ACT,” Guide Dog Services Manager, Paul Adrian said.

-Five staff members were on hand to discuss the different roles they have at Guide Dogs, including a Kennel Attendant, the Pets As Therapy Coordinator, a Puppy Raising Officer, a Guide Dog Trainer and a Caretaker.
+Five staff members were on hand to discuss the different roles they have at Guide Dogs, including a Kennel Attendant, the Therapy Dogs Coordinator, a Puppy Raising Officer, a Guide Dog Trainer and a Caretaker.

 “During the visit, the students participated in a speed-question scenario with each staff member.
 They then had the opportunity to speak to the panel as a group and have a tour of our kennels,” Mr Adrian said.